Wage and Hour Attorneys

 - Required off-the-clock work

 - Failure to provide uninterrupted 30-minute meal and 10-minute rest breaks

 - Misclassifying employees as exempt from wage and hour requirements

 California law prohibits whistleblower retaliation against and the wrongful termination of employees who assert their rights granted to them by the state’s wage and hour laws.

-If you suspect your employer is violating or has violated California wage and hour laws, contact Shimoda Law Corp. to pursue legal action.
+If you suspect your employer is violating or has violated California wage and hour laws, contact Shimoda & Rodriguez Law, PC to pursue legal action.